phluid61/internet-drafts/file-scheme/draft.md

    > As above, with an extra slash between the empty authority and the
      transformed UNC string, conformant with the definition from
      {{RFC1738}}; see: exceptions in {{unc-to-uri}}.
 This
-     representation is deprecated by this specification.
-It is notably used by the Firefox web browser.
+     representation is notably used by the Firefox web browser.

+It also further limits the set of file URIs that can be translated to a local file path to those whose path does not encode a UNC string.

+## Backslash as Separator  {#ext-backslash}

+Historically some implementations have copied entire file paths into the path segments of file URIs.
+Where DOS or Windows file paths were copied thus, resulting URI strings contained unencoded backslash "\\" characters, which are forbidden by both {{RFC1738}} and {{RFC3986}}.

+It may be possible to translate or update such an invalid file URI by replacing all backslashes "\\" with slashes "/", if it can be determined with reasonable certainty that the backslashes are intended as path separators.

-# Example Encoding of IRI vs URI  {#iri-vs-uri}
+# Example of IRI vs Percent-Encoded URI  {#iri-vs-uri}

-The following examples demonstrate the advantage of encoding file URIs as IRIs (see {{encoding}}).
+The following examples demonstrate the advantage of encoding file URIs as IRIs to avoid ambiguity (see {{encoding}}).

 Example: file IRI: